Isaiah 6

 Isaiah 6 is the sixth chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Isaiah, and is one of the Books of the Prophets.
-It records the calling of Isaiah to be the messenger of God to the people of Israel.
+The Jerusalem Bible refers to Isaiah 6-12 as Isaiah's Book of Immanuel.
+This chapter records the calling of Isaiah to be the messenger of God to the people of Israel.

 Text

 The original text was written in Hebrew language.
 This chapter is divided into 13 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BCE or later):